Joik: Musical and lyrical forms

-Leuʹdd, known from the East Sámi tradition is not a variant of joik, but a rather different kind of singing.
+Leuʹdd, known from the Skolt Sámi tradition is not a variant of joik, but a rather different kind of singing.

 Imitative sounds and shamanism

 Some of the Sami people's traditional Noaidi beliefs and practices shared important features with those of some Siberian cultures.
 Some of their joiks were sung during shamanistic rites, and this memory is conserved also in a folklore text (a shaman story).
 As in various cultures of Northern Asia, mimicking sounds from nature can also be present.

 Joiking in popular culture

 Even though joiking is a traditional form of singing, it has found its way into modern-day pop culture through adaptation and commercialization by various artists.
 One notable example is the 1980 Norwegian entry "Sámiid ædnan" for the Eurovision Song Contest, which features a song predominantly sung in Norwegian and interwoven with joiking in its chorus.
 Subsequently, this song has been occasionally used as a game chant by Norwegian football fans, as well as British fans from the Accrington Stanley F.C.
 Furthermore, an uncredited sample of this song was featured in the 2011 science-fiction horror film The Thing.
 The Norwegian entry in the Eurovision Song Contest 2019, "Spirit in the Sky", also has lines of joik in the chorus, and includes a joik solo.

 Through its inclusion in other popular films, the Sami culture and joiking in particular has managed to achieve national acclaim.
-Of particular note is Disney's Frozen, which is heavily inspired by Scandinavian and Sami culture.
+Of particular note is Disney's Frozen and its sequel Frozen 2, which are heavily inspired by Scandinavian and Sami culture.
 This is evident in its use of typical elements of the Sami people, including reindeer herding and outfit styles.
 Furthermore, South Sami musician and joiker Frode Fjellheim composed the opening track of Frozen, titled "Vuelie", which is an adaptation of his original track "Eatnemen Vuelie (Song of the Earth)".
 This growing adaptation of Sami elements, in particular joiking, points towards a gradual revitalization of the culture.

 Joiking is also an important element of the Sami Grand Prix, an annual music competition modeled after the Eurovision Song Contest.
 This competition draws contestants from Norway, Sweden and Finland, with strong representation from minorities belonging to the Sami community.
 The traditional art form is significant in both the joik and song competition of the Grand Prix.
 In the joik component, contestants, usually dressed in traditional Sami clothing, perform joiks that are specifically prepared for the competition, without any accompanying instruments.
 The succeeding song component features participants who often incorporate elements of joiking into their pop entries, which suggests a revival and growing appeal of infusing traditional Sami musical practices with modern-day music.